terrazzoapp/terrazzo/docs/src/pages/docs/plugins/index.md

 - [@cobalt-ui/plugin-js](/docs/plugins/js): Generate `.js`, `.ts`, and `.json`
 - [@cobalt-ui/plugin-sass](/docs/plugins/sass): Generate `.scss` or `.sass`

-_Note: @cobalt-ui/plugin-ts and @cobalt-ui/plugin-json were merged into @cobalt-ui/plugin-js_

 ## Creating Plugins

 Cobalt was designed to be easy to create plugins within minutes.
 View the [developer guide to creating plugins](/docs/guides/plugins) to learn more.